arubtsova/rsschool-cv/cv.md

 I graduated from the Belarusian State University.
 My specialty is records management.

 ## Languages
-Visiting an English tutor.
+I visit an English tutor.
 At this stage I prefer individual training.
+In the future I'm going to attend courses.
 My level of english - Pre-intermediate.

 ## Contact Information